rbmrclo/docker-teach/README.md

 # Docker Teach

-- Materials for teaching the essentials of docker.
+- Resources for teaching the essentials of docker.